Tw1zT3d2four7/zurg-1000/README.md

 a self-hosted Real-Debrid webdav server written from scratch, alternative to rclone_rd

-## NOTE: zurg-1000 has a 1000 item limit on libraries and will only be provided as a container image
+## NOTE: zurg-1000 has a 1000 item limit on libraries and will only be provided as a container image.
+It is only meant for testing zurg.
+Development will end at v1.0.
+Access to the full version will be provided on a later date.

 ## config.yml